Thursdays | April 16th – June 4th, 2020 | 7pm-9:30pm | $425+HST

-At Writers’ Boot Camp, you’ll be surprised how quickly writing in groups will fill your notebook with inspired ideas, sketches and stories.
+At Writers Boot Camp, you’ll be surprised how quickly writing in groups will fill your notebook with inspired ideas, sketches and stories.
 This workshop will help writers of all levels get in touch with their unique voice, expand their craft, and banish the fear of a blank page.
-Following the Amherst Writers & Artists (AWA) method, Writers’ Boot Camp uses prompt-based exercises and a safe, non-critical environment to create and share your work.
+Following the Amherst Writers & Artists (AWA) method, Writers Boot Camp uses prompt-based exercises and a safe, non-critical environment to create and share your work.

-Each session is limited to 11 writers.
+Each session is limited to 11 adult writers (17+) and runs eight weeks.

 What is a writer?
 A writer is someone who writes.
 Whether you’ve published volumes, are just getting started, or are seeking a way to kickstart your creativity, you are invited to take part in this workshop.